Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 The sections below list the available layers for Akida 1.0 and Akida 2.0.
 Those layers are obtained from converting a quantized model to Akida and are thus automatically defined during conversion.
 Akida layers only perform integer operations using 8bit or 4bit quantized inputs and weights.
-With the exception of FullyConnected layers performing edge learning, where inputs are 1 bit and weights are 1 bit too.
+The exception is FullyConnected layers performing edge learning, where both inputs and weights are 1 bit.

 Akida 1.0 layers
 """"""""""""""""